-This guide describes the requirements and prerequisites for installing VMware Tanzu Operations Manager (Ops Manager) on Amazon Web Services (AWS).
+Ensure that you meet the following requirements and perform the AWS set up tasks before installing VMware Tanzu Operations Manager on Amazon Web Services (AWS).

-You can install Ops Manager on AWS with either the VMware Tanzu Application Service for VMs (TAS for VMs) or VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) runtime.
+You can install Tanzu Operations Manager on AWS with either the VMware Tanzu Application Service for VMs (TAS for VMs) or VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) runtime.
 There are resource requirements specific to each runtime.
-Ensure you meet the requirements for your runtime and the requirements specific to AWS before installing Ops Manager on AWS.
+Ensure that you meet the requirements for your runtime and the requirements specific to AWS before installing Tanzu Operations Manager on AWS.

-This section lists the following resource requirements for installing Ops Manager on AWS:
+This section lists the resource requirements for installing Tanzu Operations Manager on AWS, both the general resource requirements, and the AWS-specific resource requirements.

-See one of the following topics, depending on the runtime you plan to install using Ops Manager:
+Refer to one of the following topics, depending on the runtime you plan to install using Tanzu Operations Manager:

-The following are AWS-specific resource requirements for installing Ops Manager on AWS with an external database and external file storage:
+These are the AWS-specific resource requirements for installing Tanzu Operations Manager on AWS with an external database and external file storage:

 TAS for VMs: At a minimum, a new AWS deployment requires the following VMs for TAS for VMs: